MichaelOdera/Gitsearch/README.md

 ## Bugs Encountered
-There were no major bugs only that the date pipe had to be modified for it to read correctly
+There were no major bugs only that the tokens had to be hidden and referenced correctly for them to function well after addition to .gitignore

 ## Technologies used
 * AngularJS